-Jacob Wetterling: Remains found, family says
+Jacob Wetterling: Remains found, sheriff says

 - Jacob Wetterling, 11, was abducted in 1989 on a rural Minnesota road

-- His family tells a TV station his remains have been located
+Watch the season finale of "The Hunt with John Walsh" this Sunday at 9 p.m.
+ET/PT.

-(CNN)The remains of Jacob Wetterling, a Minnesota boy abducted from a rural road 27 years ago, have been found, his mother told Minneapolis television station KARE in a text on Saturday.
+(CNN)The remains of Jacob Wetterling, a Minnesota boy abducted from a rural road 27 years ago, have been found, the Stearns County Sheriff's Office said Saturday in a news release.

+"The Ramsey County Medical Examiner and a forensic odontologist identified the remains as Wetterling's earlier today," the release said.

+The release didn't say if anybody has been charged.
+The sheriff's office said investigators will evaluate new evidence and "expect to be in a position to provide more detailed information early next week."

 The abduction of the 11-year-old boy led to the 1994 Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act, which requires states to maintain sex offender registries and guidelines.

-Unnamed sources told CNN affiliate WCCO and the Minneapolis Star-Tribune that a suspect in Wetterling's disappearance led the FBI to remains that are now being tested for DNA.
-The Stearns County Sheriff's Office and the FBI were unable to corroborate that report to CNN Saturday.
+Unnamed sources told CNN affiliate WCCO and the Minneapolis Star Tribune newspaper that a suspect in Wetterling's disappearance led the FBI to remains that are now being tested for DNA.

-"We are in deep grief.
-We didn't want Jacob's story to end this way," the Jacob Wetterling Resource Center, a foundation that provides education on the exploitation of children, said Saturday.

-Jacob's mother, Patty Wetterling, told KARE's Caroline Lowe via text Saturday morning, "All I can confirm is that Jacob has been found and our hearts are broken.
-I am not responding to any media yet as I have no words."

-Wetterling told CNN in a text, "Our hearts are broken.
+Patty Wetterling, Jacob's mother who became an advocate for families of missing children, told CNN in a text, "Our hearts are broken.
 There are no words."
+She declined further comment.

 Jacob disappeared on a dark road in central Minnesota on the night of October 22, 1989.